BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/Node-Fetch.md

 ## Setup

 Since this walkthrough leads into Lab 4, which uses Node.js, you should install Node.js.
 However, since we will be using javaScript exclusively in interactive mode, you can, in theory, perform this walkthrough from the JavaScript console in your favorite browser.
-You can install Node.js from this link: [Node.js Downloads](https://nodejs.org/en/download).
+Install Node.js from this link: [Node.js Downloads](https://nodejs.org/en/download).
 Pick the latest LTS (Long-Term Support) version, *not* the "Current" version.

 Open a terminal and launch node (type "node" at the terminal).
 Or, open the JavaScript console in your browser (Developer Tools > Console).

 ### Experimenting with the Node console

-Much like Python, Node offers an iteractive console for typing JavaScript.
+Much like Python, Node offers an interactive console for typing JavaScript.
 Try typing an expression:

 ```js
 2+2